 Only a few employee files are still available or accessible.
 Since the home in Kohren-Sahlis was a children's home and not a maternity hospital, the focus was clearly on the upbringing and care of toddlers and not on medical care.
-The children's home was staffed, compared to urban children's homes well equipped.
+The children's home was well equipped, compared to other urban children's homes .

 More than eight different occupational groups were employed at the Lebensborn home in Kohren-Sahlis.
 Most represented were the sisters.
 If one compares the salaries of the employed sisters with the payments of their previous employers, a clearly above-average salary by Lebensborn e.V. is shown.
 The sisters were usually simple members of the "Reichsbund of German Sisters", NSV and DAF.
-The home director "Inspector Ullrich" received 380 Reichsmarks a month, the highest salary in the home and was under the SS administrative department Munich.
-The housemaids, the kitchen maids and the staff of the laundry room received relatively little wages at around 80 Reichsmarks.
-Seven preschool students completed their BDM compulsory service in Lebensbornheim Sonnenwiese in 1944/45.
+The home director "Inspector Ullrich" received 380 Reichsmarks a month, the highest salary in the home.
+He was subordinate tor the SS administrative department Munich.
+The housemaids, the kitchen maids and the staff of the laundry room received relatively little wages at around 80 Reichsmark.
+Seven girls completed their BDM compulsory service in Lebensbornheim Sonnenwiese in 1944/45.
 They received 25 Reichsmark as expense allowance.
 It is striking that in 1944/45 no doctor was hired.
 The doctor, as same as the staff from the sewing room, was only employed as needed.